bbreddy30/The-Fashion-Analyzer/README.md

 9. Burberry
 10. Valentino

-This is one of the many sources being used by thefashionstockmarket website and instagram to analyze fashion trends.
+This is one of the many sources being used by thefashionstockmarket to analyze fashion trends.

 <img src="trend_report.jpg" align="left" width="500">